Kyriosity/read-write/README+/software/README.md

 However, axes of e**X**pansion and complexit**Y** will tear this patchwork.
 It is not about megastructures (like OSs, IDEs, or gaming engines) and prize-winning brainteasers but challenges beyond the ordinary (say new LOB, CAD, or a great feature).

-Pure resource scaling against "horizontal" growth will deliver a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).
+**X**: Coercive resource scaling against "horizontal" growth will deliver a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).

-Stacking design decisions (as they come) against towering abstractions will stack modeling heap and create chaos (inherent to any software dev) unmanageable at a certain height.
+**Y**: Stacking design decisions (as they come) against towering abstractions will make up a modeling heap.
+Then the chaos (inherent to any software dev) will become unmanageable at a certain height.

 ### ... _Arc Deco_